Odyssey

 Screenshot showing the Operation panel in Explorer containing the completed mutation called IncrementTrackViews

-The should look like this:
+The mutation operation should look like this:

 mutation IncrementTrackViews($incrementTrackViewsId: ID!) {